For Organizations

 Promotion, Recruitment, & Management

-The Extension Master Gardener Program State Office will list your organization in the Master Gardener system.
+The Wisconsin Extension Master Gardener Program State Office will list your organization in the Master Gardener online reporting system.
 This will allow Master Gardeners volunteering for your organization to report hours.

 The promotion of your organization, the recruitment of volunteers, and the management of activities is your responsibility, and not the responsibility of the Master Gardener Program State Office.